Keystone Senate vote hangs in balance after Obama remarks

 At the same time, Democratic Senator Carl Levin of Michigan also proclaimed to reporters, "I'm voting no," and independent Senator Angus King of Maine said he "probably" would vote against approving the oil pipeline.
 King added that he would make his final decision during the vote "when they get to the Ks" in the roll-call.

-The three senators have been heavily lobbied by pipeline backers.
+The three senators were being heavily lobbied by pipeline backers.
 Rockefeller and Levin are retiring at year's end and some had thought they could be persuaded to vote yes in a vote that appears to be going down to the wire on Tuesday.

 Senator Mary Landrieu, a Louisiana Democrat, is co-sponsoring the bill with Republican Senator John Hoeven of North Dakota.
 She faces a runoff for another six-year term next month and has been working hard to gather the 60th vote needed to pass a bill that the House of Representatives approved on Friday.

-Late on Monday Hoeven told reporters: "We've got 59 announced (supporters).
-I think we'll get there but I don't know for sure until we have the vote."
-Hoeven said there were still some "maybes" but he would not elaborate.

 The Senate is expected to vote as early as 6:15 p.m.
-ET on Tuesday on the TransCanada Corp pipeline, which would transport more than 800,000 barrels per day of oil.
+EST (2315 GMT) on Tuesday on TransCanada Corp's project that would transport more than 800,000 barrels per day of oil.

 All 45 Senate Republicans support the pipeline, so backers need 15 Democrats to reach the 60 votes needed under an agreement outlining the rules for debating and passing the bill.